Delay-Aware Diffusion Policy: Bridging the Observation-Execution Gap in Dynamic Tasks: Conclusion

 \section{Conclusion}

 DA-DP is a predictive diffusion policy capable of handling dynamic objects and environments.
-Our method provides a principled approach to closing the observation–execution gap and generalizes across robot embodiments, tasks, and inference delays.
+Our method provides a principled approach to closing the observation–execution gap and scales to higher-dimensional embodiments, tasks, and inference delays.
 Additionally, DA-DP shows improved performance to larger out-of-distribution delays compared to standard diffusion policy.
-This work can naturally extend to other predictable, systematic delays in the control loop, offering a framework for more robust and responsive robot control.
+This work can naturally extend to other predictable, systematic delays in the control loop, offering a framework for more robust, responsive control.

 \textbf{Future work.} While asynchronous DP reduces end-to-end latency by streaming partially denoised actions, it still suffers from stale predictions in dynamic conditions.
-DA-DP’s delay conditioning could \textit{complement} asynchronous execution by explicitly training the policy to anticipate these residual delays, improving robustness when streamed trajectories lag behind the real state.
+DA-DP’s delay conditioning could complement asynchronous execution by explicitly training the policy to anticipate these residual delays, improving robustness when streamed trajectories lag behind the real state.
 More generally, the same principle applies beyond robotics: any domain with systematic, predictable delays, such as networked control, autonomous driving, or interactive simulation, could benefit from delay-aware conditioning to increase resilience to inference delays.